 What's happening in the Rock Alpine Garden this week?
 A few new treasures are in bloom

 Iris reticulata cultivars have been getting well deserved attention now, and Iris 'Pixie' pictured above makes up for it's smaller size with the intensely deep color of its flowers.
 It graces the top of the waterfall at the highest point of the garden.
-The blooms are less weather resistant than crocus, and snow and temperatures above 70 make them go over quickly.
-Actually temperature in the 30 through low 60s make most bulbs last longer than warmer temperatures.
+The blooms are less weather resistant than crocus, and snow and temperatures above 70 make them go away quickly.
+Actually temperatures in the 30s through low 60s make most bulbs last longer than warmer temperatures.

 Eranthis hyemalis is the last bulb featured this week.
 A member of the buttercup family you can see the resemblance to several of our native buttercups found in the high country.
 On a side note the buttercup family has been broken up and Eranthis maybe in the hellebore family.
 This cheery little gem is under the Magnolia at the east entrance of the Rock Alpine Garden.